marshallou/learning-notes/Go/learn-tutorial.md

 ### Methods

 1. Go does not have class.
-But methods has receiver
+But methods has receiver. method's name is using capter letter

 ```
 func (v Vertex) Abs() float64 {